Does the father have to pay child support if not married? Or if he is unemployed?

 - who are claiming support are unable to maintain themselves

-- whom maintenance is claimed and can afford to pay the amount that is claimed.
+- To whom is maintenance claimed, and can you afford to pay the amount claimed?

 The court order must state the method of payment that the payer will choose, e.g.